 Stonebrook Day School‘s curriculum relies on play-based learning.
-This is an active hands-on approach to learning that compliments the inquisitive nature of a child.
+Play-based learning is an active, hands-on approach to education that compliments the inquisitive nature of a child.
 Children develop concepts over time using inquiry-based learning and project approach.
 Projects for discovery are derived from knowledge of the children as well as from child interests and questions about the world (emergent curriculum).
 The curriculum is integrated across the many domains of learning.

 “Logic will get you from A to B. Imagination will take you everywhere.” ~ Albert Einstein

-Science and Technology, interpreted through Engineering and the Arts, conveyed through reading and writing, all based in elements of Mathematics (STEAM).
-STREAM education has been identified as a critical component in developing student critical thinking, problem solving and collaborative skills.
-Displaying what we have learned through stories, journals and visual arts (2 and 3 dimensional creations) promotes the integration of literacy and the arts.
+Science and Technology, interpreted through Engineering and the Arts, conveyed through reading and writing, all based on elements of Mathematics (STEAM).
+STREAM education is a critical component in developing student critical thinking, problem-solving and collaborative skills.
+Displaying what we have learned through stories, journals and visual arts (2 and 3-dimensional creations) promotes the integration of literacy and the arts.

 Learning starts with a central question – for example, “how does a chick know it is time to hatch?” question from a student.
 We begin as a group thinking about what we know and what we don’t know as well as what we want to know about this question.
 Students and teachers identify resources that may help to answer these questions – perhaps books, web searches, or interviews of knowledgeable people.
 In this manner, the project begins to unfold.
 Teachers will document the children’s investigation throughout the project.